bulletmark/b2restore/README.md

 ### USAGE

-Simply clone or copy the B2 bucket or sub paths from the bucket which you want to restore.
+Simply clone or copy the B2 bucket or sub-paths from the bucket which you want to restore.
 You **MUST** specify `--b2-versions` to include all file versions, e.g: